 Mr Wong is dedicated to contributing to civic organisations such as the Saint Gabriel's School Management Committee.
-In 2018, he was awarded the Silver Medallion Service Award by the Ministry of Education in recognition of his contributions and services.
+In 2018, he was awarded the Silver Medallion Service Award by the Ministry of Education in recognition of his contribution and service.